bazelbuild/bazel/site/docs/skylark/concepts.md

 * Recursion is not allowed.

-* Loops iterate on a shallow copy of the elements.
-If the list is modified during the iteration, you will only see the old values.
+* Loops iterate over a shallow copy of the collection.
+If the collection is a list or dictionary that is modified during iteration, this will not affect what values get bound to the loop variable or variables.
+The changes are still visible if you directly access the collection.

 The following Python features are not supported: